-All Alarms feature a combined test/hush button.
+The Smoke/Heat Alarms feature a large combined test/hush button.

 The "Test/Hush" button will either silence false alarms or perform a unit self-test.

 In "Test" mode the Alarm will perform a self-test and sound the horn.